Breaking down and Building up Your Sales Conversion Funnel

 In order to successfully build and monitor a conversion funnel for your business, you must break it down piece by piece, make sure every stage has directives specifically targeted for it, and then focus on fixing the holes in each part of the funnel.
 Here are the most commonly accepted stages of a typical conversion funnel.

 The awareness stage is when the consumer initially becomes conscious of the need for a product or service, and subsequently the desire to address that need.
-An effective marketing campaign can reach customers at this stage, presenting the right customers with a solution to a problem they did not realize they previously had.
+An effective marketing campaign can reach customers at this stage, presenting the right customers with a solution to a problem they did not realise they previously had.
 This can be done through emailing, targeted ads, and so on.

 The consumer engages in a process to gather information on potential solutions to address their need.
 This is usually where most companies enter the fold.
 It’s critical to be highly visible at this point in the funnel.
-A way to accomplish this goal is through website search engine optimization — after all, the more visible your business is online, the more client interest you’ll be able to generate..
+A way to accomplish this goal is through website search engine optimisation — after all, the more visible your business is online, the more client interest you’ll be able to generate..

 Just before the purchase stage, the customer makes a decision, having narrowed the search down to a more finite list of products, services, or brands.
-This is where it is important to provide a product or service that has a special edge when held up against competition, so that any comparisons end up weighing in your favor.
+This is where it is important to provide a product or service that has a special edge when held up against competition, so that any comparisons end up weighing in your favour.

 This is the action stage.
 The consumer has made a decision, and will either purchase or not.
 Companies need to provide means to ensure that they do not lose customers at this stage.
 Ecommerce and CRM technology can be an important factor here, so that the customers can be effectively and personally guided home..

 Beyond purchase, the ideal customers will then take to the internet and real life situations to “advocate” for your product, spreading awareness to other potential customers through word of mouth.
-This is where good customer service, personalized follow up, and a strong social media presence become invaluable.
+This is where good customer service, personalised follow up, and a strong social media presence become invaluable.

 Ways to Improve Your Conversion Funnel.